-USB cables are used to transfer any form of digital data between electronic devices such as cameras, computers, electronic instruments, and external storage devices.
+USB cables are used to transfer any form of digital data between electronic devices such as cameras, laptops, computers, electronic instruments, and external storage devices.
 It is the most widely used and cost effective type of digital transfer cable.
-It's uses include transfer of digital files, MIDI data, stand-alone power and electronic audio as used in recording.
+It's uses include transfer of digital files, MIDI data, stand-alone power and electronic audio as used in audio recording.

 USB Plug Types